awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 ## Create Amazon CloudWatch Alarms<a name="CloudWatchAlarm"></a>

-A CloudWatch *alarm* is an object that monitors a single metric over a specific period\.
-A metric is a variable that you want to monitor, such as average CPU usage of the EC2 instances, or incoming network traffic from many different EC2 instances\.
-The alarm changes its state when the value of the metric breaches a defined range and maintains the change for a specified number of periods\.

-An alarm has three possible states:
-+ `OK`— The value of the metric remains within the range that you've specified\.
-+ `ALARM`— The value of the metric is out of the range that you've specified for a specified time duration\.
-+ `INSUFFICIENT_DATA`— The metric is not yet available or there is not enough data available to determine the alarm state\.

-When the alarm changes to the `ALARM` state and remains in that state for a number of periods, it invokes one or more actions\.
-The actions can be a message sent to an Auto Scaling group to change the desired capacity of the group\.
+One purpose for monitoring metrics is to verify that your application is performing as expected\.
+If a metric goes beyond what you consider an acceptable threshold, you can have a CloudWatch alarm trigger an action\.
+You can specify any of the alarm actions that are supported by CloudWatch\.

-You configure an alarm by identifying the metrics to monitor\.
-For example, you can configure an alarm to watch over the average CPU usage of the EC2 instances in an Auto Scaling group\.
+You configure an alarm by identifying the metric to monitor\.
+For example, you can configure an alarm to watch over the average CPU usage of the EC2 instances in your Auto Scaling group\.
+The action can be a notification that is sent to you when the average CPU usage of the group breaches the threshold that you specified for the consecutive periods you specified\.
+For example, if the metric stays at or above 70 percent for 4 consecutive periods of 1 minute each\.

+For more information, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.

-**To create a CloudWatch alarm**
+**To create a CloudWatch alarm based on average CPU utilization**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. On the navigation pane, choose **Alarms**\.
+1. In the navigation pane, choose **Alarms**, **Create Alarm**\.

-1. Choose **Create Alarm**, **EC2 Metrics**\.
+1. Choose **Select Metric** and then **EC2**\.

-1. \(Optional\) You can filter the results\.
-To see the instance metrics, choose **Per\-Instance Metrics**\.
+1. Choose a metric category to filter the results\.
 To see the Auto Scaling group metrics, choose **By Auto Scaling Group**\.
+If you only want the metrics for individual instances, choose **Per\-Instance Metrics**\.

-1. Select a metric and choose **Next**\.
+1. Select a metric as follows:

-1. Specify a threshold for the alarm and the action to take\.
+   1. Select the row that contains the Auto Scaling group or instance that you want to create an alarm on and the **CPUUtilization** metric\.

+   1. Choose the **Graphed metrics** tab\.

+   1. Under **Statistic**, choose **Average**\.

+   1. Under **Period**, choose the evaluation period for the alarm, for example, 1 minute\.
+When evaluating the alarm, each period is aggregated into one data point\.
+**Note**
+A shorter period creates a more sensitive alarm\.

+   1. Choose **Select metric**\.

+1. Under **Conditions**, define the alarm by defining the threshold condition\.
+For example, you can define a threshold to trigger the alarm whenever the value of the metric is greater than or equal to 70 percent\.

+1. Under **Additional configuration**, for **Datapoints to alarm**, specify how many datapoints \(evaluation periods\) must be in the ALARM state to trigger the alarm, for example, 4 out of 4\.
+This creates an alarm that goes to ALARM state if that many consecutive periods are breaching\.

-   For more information, see [Creating CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.
+1. For **Missing data treatment**, choose one of the options\.
+For a metric that continually reports data, such as CPUUtilization, you might want to choose **Treat missing data as bad \(breaching threshold\)**, as missing datapoints may indicate that something is wrong\.
+For more information, see [Configuring How CloudWatch Alarms Treat Missing Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarms-and-missing-data) in the *Amazon CloudWatch User Guide*\.

+1. Choose **Next**\.

+1. Under **Configure actions**, define the action to take\.

+1. Choose **Next**\.

+1. Under **Add a description**, enter a name and description for the alarm and choose **Next**\.

 1. Choose **Create Alarm**\.